Toledo Suburban Airport

 Toledo Suburban Airport (ICAO: KDUH, FAA LID: DUH) is a public use airport located two nautical miles (3.7 km) southwest of the central business district of Lambertville, a city in Monroe County, Michigan, United States.
 It is located just north of Michigan's border with Ohio and northwest of the city of Toledo, Ohio.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a general aviation facility.

-Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned DUH by the FAA and no designation from the IATA.
+Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned DUH by the FAA and has no designation from the IATA.

 Facilities and aircraft

 Toledo Suburban Airport covers an area of 90 acre at an elevation of 669 feet (204 m) above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 4,807 by 50 feet (1,465 x 15 m).

-The airport is staffed from 8am until 6pm.
+The airport is staffed from 8 am until 6 pm.
 It has a fixed-base operator that provides flight instruction, GA piston maintenance (specializing in Cessna restarts), Cessna parts, hangars, and tie downs.
 It has 100LL and Jet A fuel.
 The aircraft also has a strong aircraft sales presence, specializing in Cessna aircraft.

 For the 12-month period ending December 31, 2021, the airport had over 17,000 aircraft operations, an average of 47 per day.
 They were all general aviation.
 At that time there were 25 aircraft based at this airport: 24 single-engine airplanes and 1 helicopter.